Table of Contents

 - PTR Record – It offers a domain name in reverse lookups.

-Note – For demonstration, we have used NSLOOKUP typically preferred, “NSLOOKUP”, a command line utility used in querying the domain name system of the target domain or IP address.
+Note – For demonstration, we have used NSLOOKUP, typically preferred, “NSLOOKUP”, a command line utility used in querying the domain name system of the target domain or IP address.
 This tool comes installed in Windows.
-Apart from NSLOOKUP, “DIG” is another command utility usually used In querying the DNS of the domain name or the IP address.
+Apart from NSLOOKUP, “DIG” is another command utility usually used in querying the DNS of the domain name or the IP address.
 For better insights, NSLOOKUP is preferred.

 Decrypting DNS Records